collective/collective.droproles/README.rst

 It drops roles like Manager or Editor on Plone Sites.
 An Editor can still login, but only has the Member and Authenticated roles.

+It differs from `collective.denyroles <https://github.com/collective/collective.denyroles/>`_
+which completely denies access to someone with one of these roles: they cannot login.
+This login failure may be confusing.
+I want to move the sites where I used this, over to the newer ``collective.droproles``.

 Features
 --------